-Objective 1.6 Enhance transit services targeted market.
-Initiative 1.6.1 Broadcast CAT television commercials, radio advertisements, digital advertisements, and social media advertising, monitor ridership vis-a-vis marketing and advertising efforts to determine ridership increases attributable to marketing efforts.
+Objective 1.6 Enhance transit services targeted market. at tourists, seasonal r esidents, and the workforce that supports this Initiative 1.6.1 Broadcast CAT television commercials, radio advertisements, digital advertisements, and social media advertising, monitor ridership vis-a-vis marketing and advertising efforts to determine ridership increases attributable to marketing efforts.
 Ongoing CAT is continuously evaluating the best means of broadcasting initiatives and promotion of services, radio ,social media and digital advertising is consistently published by our Marketing Coordinator.
 Further effort is needed to monitor ridership connected to marketing campaigns.
 2% increase in ridership attributable to marketing and advertising efforts.
 Initiative 1.6.2 Develop CAT branded services and amenities within the coastal markets to better attract ridership by visitors, seasonal residents, and workers.
 2024, 2029 CAT's Beach Bus is a branded service specific to fit the coastal theme.
 As services associated with tourism branding will be a key element.
 A local, on-island, trolley was proposed for the residents in Marco Island, but they were not supportive of the idea.
 Brand routes that are targeting tourist.
-Objective 1.7 Enhance awareness of CAT service residents, and visitors.
-Initiative 1.7.1 Continue to leverage technology applications to increase and enhance awareness of CAT services and to connect riders with CAT services, including enhancing the access to fixed- route through the introduction of mobility-on-demand service to the system.
+Objective 1.7 Enhance awareness of CAT service residents, and visitors. es and accessibility to service information for riders, workers, Initiative 1.7.1 Continue to leverage technology applications to increase and enhance awareness of CAT services and to connect riders with CAT services, including enhancing the access to fixed- route through the introduction of mobility-on-demand service to the system.
 Ongoing, 2029 The rideCAT and planCAT apps are available to riders to view current routes and bus locations as well as buy and use tickets.
 The Transit App is also available which allows users to track the routes with additional capabilities.
 MOD is still being investigated for feasibility.
 Implement MOD software along with MOD Service to manage and facilitate the use of service.
 Initiative 1.7.2 Obtain professional services for a market study and development of marketing strategies and best practices to increase awareness of CAT, CAT services, CAT image, and Partial CAT initiated communications with a firm for a market study and marketing strategies in FY20, but the cost was not feasible at the time.
 CAT however was able to rebrand the website along with creating a mobile application for using CAT services.
 Larger Complete Marketing Strategies study by 2024.